Phoenix Doctor Sends Dying Girl Home, Says Mother was Just Overreacting

 While she is currently living with her mother and receiving appropriate care from a different neurosurgeon, the child has suffered both physically and emotionally from the alleged medical malpractice and neglect.
 It is unknown if the child will make a full recovery.

 Every day, thousands of Arizona residents entrust doctors and hospitals with their health, safety, and well-being.
 But when a medical professional acts in a careless or negligent manner, the consequences can be devastating.

 The medical malpractice lawyers at Phillips Law Group have represented hundreds of hospital patients who were hurt by improper medical care during their hospitalization.
 Contact us today.
-We can help you get the justice and compensation you deserve.
+A personal injury lawyer based in Phoenix, AZ can help you get the justice and compensation you deserve.